 The Englewood Garden: State St & Englewood Pl, Albany, NY 12203

 This area was designed by Albany’s Beautification Committee in the late 80s.
 It was the first restored area in this park other than formal gardens in Moses area.
 The weeping cherry trees make the most quintessential backdrop for this garden.
-Set in front of these trees, you will find a newly shaped garden bed with two levels and an array of tulips in a large round garden bed.
+Set in front of these trees, you will find a large garden bed with an array of tulips.

 The Washington Park Moses Gardens: Washington Park Rd, Albany, NY 12203

+Find a parking space and walk the gardens in Washington Park.
 The King Memorial Fountain is in the center with Moses striking the rock for water and surrounded by the four stages of life: infancy, youth, adulthood and old age.
 Each quadrant mirroring formal garden shapes and sizes of the others.
 Here you can enjoy breathtaking views of over 101,000 spring bulbs.
-An array of shapes and sizes, early, mid to late blooms and colors of the rainbow
+An array of shapes and sizes, early, mid to late blooms and colors of the rainbow.